USING A TRIAL BINDER (a/k/a the Trial Notebook)

-The most important role of a trial paralegal is to organize and manage the evidence throughout the trial prep phase and in the courtroom.
-With that in mind, you can utilize building the Trial Notebook as your “multitasking tool” to quickly get up to speed on the case in addition to its main purpose of keeping the trial team organized.
+The most important role of a litigation paralegal during trial is to organize and manage the evidence throughout the trial prep phase and in the courtroom.
+With that in mind, you can utilize building the Trial Binder as your “multitasking tool” to quickly get up to speed on the case in addition to its main purpose of keeping the trial team organized.

 The best method for organizing the contents of a Trial Notebook is to follow the natural progression of the trial.
 As you work on each section, you will get up to speed on the case and get ready for trial at the same time.

 This basic reference section will allow you to get familiar with the factual and legal issues of the case as well as the important players on each side’s legal team.
 It will also serve as a reminder that you need to check on war room capabilities and make a site visit to the courtroom so that you can prepare how you will be setting up your workspace in the courtroom.
 The essential elements for the Reference section include:

 - Contact List – names, phone, emails for all

 - Own staff at trial: attorneys, paralegals, others

 - Others at trial: client, witnesses, experts, technology person, etc.

 - Opposing counsel and staff

 - Travel Information, if applicable (war room, courtroom directions, hotel info)

 - Case Summary: factual and legal issues